kreatolinux/src/man/kpkg_run.8.md

 * DESCRIPTION: Description of the package.
 It will be on the info command.

 ## FUNCTIONS
-* build: The main function.
 * package: The install function.

 ## OPTIONAL FUNCTIONS AND VARIABLES
+* build(): The main build function.
+Only time this doesn't need to be used is for things such as binary packages (eg. linux-firmware) that doesn't need to be built.
 * EPOCH: Only use this when the versioning logic fail for the package.
 * prepare(): Files downloaded from SOURCES are extracted by default.
 Use prepare() to prevent this and have custom prepare procedure.
 * check(): Test the package.